programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-18.png)

-- **_config.yml** is discussed [above](#section4-1); it provides basic settings information about your site, such as the site's title and additional possibilities like how to structure links to posts (e.g. should they follow the pattern MySite.com/year/month/day/post-title?).
+- **_config.yml** is discussed [above](#section4-1); it provides basic settings information about your site, such as the site's title and additional possibilities we won't cover here, like how to structure links to posts (e.g. should they follow the pattern MySite.com/year/month/day/post-title?).
 - **_includes** folder has files that get included on all or certain pages (e.g. code to make the header contain your site title and main menu on every page of the site)
 - **_layouts** folder contains code that controls how the pages on your site look (default.html), as well as customizations of that code to further style blog posts (post.html) and pages (page.html)
 - **_posts** folder holds the individual files that each represent a blog post on your website.
 Adding a new post to this folder will make a new blog post appear on your website, in reverse chronological order (newest post to oldest).
 We'll cover adding blog posts in the [next section](#section5-2).